Wordfence Web Application Firewall (WAF)

 - Clear all currently active blocks in Wordfence.
 This is an easier method.

-If you have access to WordPress admin and someone else is locked out, you can use the Wordfence Assistant to clear all currently active blocks in Wordfence.
+If you are able to access WordPress admin but have problems using normal methods of unblocking in Wordfence or can’t find the IP address of the user you are trying to unblock you can use the Wordfence Assistant to clear all currently active blocks in Wordfence.

 - PHP Fatal error: Failed opening required wordfence-waf.php